1Password/scim-examples/beta/google-cloud-run/google-workspace/README.md

 # Connect 1Password SCIM Bridge to Google Workspace

-_Learn how to configure your 1Password SCIM Bridge deployed on [Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run) using the Cloud Shell._
+_Learn how to configure your 1Password SCIM Bridge deployed on [Cloud Run](https://cloud.google.com/run/docs/overview/what-is-cloud-run) to connect to Google Workspace using Cloud Shell._

 This directory includes [a template JSON file](./workspace-settings.json) used to configure the connection to Workspace and [a Cloud Run YAML](./op-scim-bridge-gw.yaml) that includes the additional configuration required by Cloud Run.